algolia/algoliasearch-zendesk/app/README.md

     autocomplete: {
       enabled: true,                      // is the autocomplete feature enabled?
       inputSelector: '#query',            // the DOM selector to select the search box
-      hits: 5                             // the number of suggestions to display },
+      hitsPerPage: 5                      // the number of suggestions to display },
     instantsearch: {
       enabled: true,                      // is the instantsearch feature enabled?